jaysuzi5/home-lab/cluster/infrastructure/kafka-ui/README.md

 ### GitOps Structure
 Using a GitOps installation via Flux/Kustomization.
 Using a sealed secret for the UI user with basic authentication.

-Setting up the namespace manually first, so this will NOT be part of the kustomaization file
+Setting up the namespace and secret first manually, so this will NOT be part of the kustomaization file

 ```bash
 .